 Wine Tours & Getting Around Paso Robles

 From the 101 you’ll take the exit for 46 West toward the suggested wineries.
-If you don’t have a designated driver, consider hiring a guide from Toast Tours to take you around, or hire a driver to drive YOUR car for the day.
+If you don’t have a designated driver, consider hiring a guide from Grapeline Wine Tours to take you around, or hire a driver to drive YOUR car for the day.
 The Allegretto resort also offers limo and town car services for its guests (prices vary).
 In fact, if you’re staying at the Allegretto Vineyard Resort Paso Robles, it’s only a 15-minute drive to start your day.

 Morning Wine Tastings